AlexFalzone/DNSonChain/README.md

   - [License](#license)
   - [Contact](#contact)

-<a name="description"></a>
+<a name="DNSonChain"></a>
-# DPKI - Decentralized Public Key Infrastructure
+# DNSonChain

-DPKI is an implementation of decentralized public key infrastructure using Ethereum blockchain for storing and retrieving certificates.
+DNSonChain is an implementation of decentralized public key infrastructure using Ethereum blockchain for storing and retrieving certificates.
-Users can create certificates starting from a website with a special suffix like ".somet".
+Users can create certificates starting from a website with a special suffix like ".chain".
 The project leverages Ethereum to store and retrieve certificates and includes a mini DNS service that listens for requests.
 When the DNS service receives a type A request with a ".somet" hostname, it queries the Ethereum blockchain for the certificate, injects it into the certificate database, and communicates the information to the browser.

-The main components of the DPKI project are:
+The main components of the DNSonChain project are:
-- A custom DNS server that handles requests for ".somet" domains and forwards other requests to an external DNS server (e.g., Cloudflare's 1.1.1.1).
+- A custom DNS server that handles requests for ".chain" domains and forwards other requests to an external DNS server (e.g., Cloudflare's 1.1.1.1).
 - A utility for managing certificates, such as generating, revoking, and renewing certificates.
 - Functions to interact with the Ethereum blockchain using Infura or a local Ethereum node for certificate storage and retrieval.